Alternative Fan-beam Backprojection and Adjoint Operators: Numerical results

-\paragraph{Implementation and complexity.}
+\paragraph*{Implementation and complexity.}

-Implementation details of the two steps of Theorem \ref{teolinear} follows given the sinogram in Figure \ref{phantom}(b).
-Step \emph{(i)} is a sequence of two 1D interpolations, $\mathcal{L}$ followed by $\mathcal{A}$ to obtain $Z$. $\mathcal{L}$ is a rebinning on the spatial variable from linear to standard fan geometries, so only needed in the linear case, and $\mathcal{A}$ is a linear operation on the angular variable then not causing rebinning errors with linear interpolation.
-Most importantly, both operations are not expensive having complexity $O(N N_\theta)$ and they were easily parallelized as they are both one-dimensional.
+Implementation details of the two steps of Theorem \ref{teolinear} follow.
+Step \emph{(i)} is a sequence of two 1D interpolations, $\mathcal{L}$ followed by $\mathcal{A}$ to obtain $\dot z$. $\mathcal{L}$ is a rebinning on the spatial variable from linear to standard geometry, so only needed in the linear case, and $\mathcal{A}$ is a linear operation on the angular variable then not causing strong rebinning errors with linear interpolation.
+More importantly, both operations are not expensive having complexity $O(N N_\theta)$ and they were easily parallelized as they are both one-dimensional.

-Step \emph{(ii)} is more challenging, we need to compute a truncated Bessel-Neumann series (\ref{eq:main}) until convergence.
-Such convergence happens due to the fact that $J_n(x)/x$ has a pointwise convergence to zero since $|J_n(x)| \leq |\frac{1}{2}x|^n / n!$ for all $x \in \mathbb R_+$ \cite[eq.~9.1.62]{Abramowitz}.
-Of course the number of terms in the sequence ${J_n}$ is the same of ${b_n}$, that itself is the number of samples of $s$ in the sinogram $g$ following the Nyquist sampling theorem \cite{kak2001}.
-Convergence of the series can thus be reached by first zero-padding the linear variable $s$ of $g$, or equivalently, $\gamma$ of $Z$ after performing operation $\mathcal{A}$.
+Step \emph{(ii)} is more challenging, we need to compute a truncated BN series (\ref{eq:main_backG}) until convergence.
+Of course, the number of terms in the sequence $\{J_n\}$ is the same as that of $\{b_n\}$, which itself is the number of samples of $s$ in the sinogram $g$ following the Nyquist sampling theorem \cite{kak1988}.
+Convergence of the series can thus be reached by first zero-padding the linear variable $s$ of $g$, or equivalently, $\gamma$ of $\dot z$ after performing operation $\mathcal{A}$.

-Computing coefficients $b_n$ requires $N_\theta$ independent 1D Fourier transforms to obtain (\ref{cn}) followed by the easy operation (\ref{bn}).
+Computing coefficients $\{b_n\}$ requires $N_\theta$ independent 1D Fourier transforms to obtain (\ref{cn}) followed by the easy operation (\ref{bn}).
 They were also parallelized in $\theta$ having a complexity $O(N \log N)$ each with Fast Fourier techniques.
-Importantly, the sequence $ \{J_n(D \sigma)\}$ in (\ref{eq:main}) not depending on the sample is computed only once for a given setup and were used as a \emph{lookup table} for the computation of (\ref{eq:main}), not being costly at computing time.
+Importantly, the sequence $ \{J_n(D \sigma)\}$ in (\ref{eq:main_backG}) not depending on the sample is computed only once for a given setup and can be used as a \emph{lookup table} for the computation of (\ref{eq:main_backG}), not being costly at computing time.